 - There is a 15-minute grace period for reservations.
 If your group is not present within 15 minutes of your reservation's start time, your reservation may be forfeited, and another group may use the room.
 The Collaboration Room is in high demand.
 We request that you reserve the space only for the time you need it.

-- Should you need to cancel all or part of a reservation, please be courteous and promptly advise us that your needs have changed, via phone (646-962-2570) or email (email@example.com).
+- Should you need to update or cancel a reservation, please be courteous and promptly advise us that your needs have changed, via phone (646-962-2570) or email (firstname.lastname@example.org).
 This will free the room for others to use.

 - Reservations may be made up to 4 months in advance.